JTheDumbDumb/JTheDumbDumb/README.md

 A programming language, I want to name it Ghost.
 It is supposed to be as simple python but with as much features as c++.
 Still scratching my noggin on how I can make it, though.

 <sub>**Also I'm creating a chess engine.
 (But I hit a roadblock and I think I'm going to abandon it.)**</sub>

+## How can I contact you?
+Uhhh, don't.

+## What language do you use primarily?
+C++, C, Python, sometimes Java.